-- 17.13.
-As is highlighted above, parking is a central concern for the residents of Compton, with many households owning multiple cars and the rather poor availability of town bus services increases car ownership and parking space needs.
-Evidence from existing development is that there is excessive parking on streets and verges, making for unsafe pedestrian access on footpaths and a poor visual environment. - 17.14.
-The NDP encourages development of some large family homes, which have been found to be needed within the Parish.
-Given the existing parking problems within the area, as described above and in section 4.5 of the Evidence Report, development of these larger 3-5-bedroom dwellings will increase pressure on vehicle parking spaces, and as such an adequate provision of parking spaces within any new development is required.
-This policy therefore seeks to reinforce Policy P1 of the HSADPD.
+17.13.
+As is highlighted above, parking is a central concern for the residents of Compton.
+Many households own multiple cars and the rather poor availability of town bus services has increased car ownership and parking space needs.
+Evidence from existing development is that there is excessive parking on streets and verges, making for unsafe pedestrian access on footpaths and a poor visual environment.

+17.14.
+Given the existing parking problems within the area, as described above and in section 4.5 of the Evidence Report, development of new homes within the village will increase pressure on vehicle parking spaces, and as such an adequate provision of parking spaces within any new development is required.
+This policy seeks to reinforce Policy P1 of the HSADPD, which outlines the Council's parking standards.

-27 Report by i-Transport LLP- Review f existing transport conditions Western Compton
+29 Report by i-Transport LLP- Review f existing transport conditions Western Compton